-When you give to Kinship United, you join a network of hundreds of Kinships in 10 different countries.
-Each Kinship has room for up to 25 orphaned and neglected children and works to reunite them with family members or welcome them into a new permanent home.
+When you support Kinship United, you join a network of hundreds of Kinship Projects in 10 different countries.
+The home within each Kinship Project has room for up to 25 orphaned and neglected children and works to reunite them with family members or welcome them into their new permanent home.

-When you become the monthly supporter of a specific Kinship, you'll get regular updates and photos from your Kinship, be alerted with specific prayer requests from your Kinship kids, and watch the children grow and celebrate their successes - made possible by YOU!
+When you become the monthly supporter of a specific Kinship Project, you’ll get regular updates and photos from your Kinship Project, be alerted with specific prayer requests from your Kinship kids, and watch the children grow and celebrate their successes – made possible by YOU!
 You can even go and visit, knowing that the beaming smiles on the kids’ faces are only there because of you.

 It’s not another child sponsorship program.

-Monthly Kinship supporters are essential to taking care of all of the children’s most important needs, not just one child's.
-As a monthly supporter, you walk alongside a specific Kinship to make sure the pastor and caregivers can provide for all of their children.
+Monthly Kinship Project supporters are essential to taking care of all of the children’s most important needs, not just one child’s.
+As a monthly supporter, you walk alongside a specific Kinship Project to make sure the pastor and caregivers can provide for all of their children.
 With your support, they will never go hungry or thirsty.
 You can clothe them and make sure they get to go to school.
 And that’s just the tip of the iceberg!

-Monthly support is especially important for new Kinships.
+Monthly support is especially important for new Kinship Projects.
 When kids first arrive, they have absolutely nothing.
 No clean clothes.
 No bedding or blankets.
 Most of them need medical testing and treatment.
 Your gift makes sure each child gets the attention and supplies he or she needs to heal – physically, emotionally, and spiritually.

 Here’s What Other Kinship Supporters Said About Their Experience!